nikos6ares/genriflow/README.md

 <img src="./figures_genriflow/audio_signal.png" alt="Alt text" width="600" />
 </p>

 The first question I asked myself was: could I use the digital audio signal directly from an MP3 file?
 Well, not really.
 An audio signal contains a huge amount of unprocessed information.
 Meanwhile, the concept of a musical genre is complicated and hard to define.
 It depends on many different features, as I’ll explain later.
-To make the inference algorithm focus on specific aspects of the raw data and their correlations, further feature extraction is necessary.
+To make the inference algorithm focus on specific aspects of the raw data and their inter-correlations, further feature extraction is necessary.

 ### _Chroma_